blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 		- It is reasonable.
 No logical flaws in it.
 		- But does that mean those who leave it in the bathroom are wrong?
 No
 		- This is the stupidity of the Muslims

+# Lies Muslims Say

+- That we need to worship God
+- Meaning of words like die